Nixtla/statsforecast/experiments/bigquery/README.md

 ### Main Results

 Google's BigQuery:

-* achieved 24.13 (Mean Absolute Error, MAE) in error for the `new_york.citibike_trips` dataset
+* Achieved 24.13 (Mean Absolute Error, MAE) in error for the new_york.citibike_trips dataset.
-* took 7.5 minutes to run the `new_york.citibike_trips` dataset (approximately 400 time series)
+* Took 7.5 minutes to run the new_york.citibike_trips dataset (approximately 400 time series).
-* took 1 hour 16 minutes to run the `iowa_liquor_sales.sales` dataset (over a million time series)
+* Took 1 hour 16 minutes to run the iowa_liquor_sales.sales dataset (over a million time series).
-* and cost 41.96 USD
+* Cost 41.96 USD.

-StatsForecast and fugue trained on a databricks cluster of 16 e2-standard-32 virtual machines (GCP):
+StatsForecast and Fugue trained on a databricks cluster of 16 e2-standard-32 virtual machines (GCP):

-* achieved 20.96 (Mean Absolute Error, MAE) in error for the `new_york.citibike_trips` dataset
+* Achieved 20.96 (Mean Absolute Error, MAE) in error for the new_york.citibike_trips dataset.
-* took 2 minutes to run the `new_york.citibike_trips` dataset (approximately 400 time series)
+* Took 2 minutes to run the new_york.citibike_trips dataset (approximately 400 time series).
-* took 9 minutes to run the `iowa_liquor_sales.sales` dataset (over a million time series)
+* Took 9 minutes to run the iowa_liquor_sales.sales dataset (over a million time series).
-* and cost only 4.02 USD.
+* Cost only 4.02 USD.

-For this data set, we show therefore that:
+Therefore, we show that for this dataset:

-* BigQuery is 13% less accurate, 8 times slower, and 10 times more expensive than running an open-source alternative in a simple cloud cluster.
+BigQuery is 13% less accurate, 8 times slower, and 10 times more expensive than running an open-source alternative in a simple cloud cluster.
-* Complex methods and pipelines are outperformed by classical methods in terms of speed, accuracy and cost.
+Classical methods outperform complex methods and pipelines in terms of speed, accuracy, and cost.

-Although using StatsForecast requires some basic knowledge of Python and cloud computing, the results are simply better for this datasets.
+Although using StatsForecast requires some basic knowledge of Python and cloud computing, the results are simply better.

 ## Experiment